confluentinc/ksql/design-proposals/klip-33-key-format.md

  * Addition of a new optional `KEY_FORMAT` property in the `WITH` clause, to set the key format.
  * Addition of a new optional `FORMAT` property in the `WITH` clause, to set both the key & value formats.
- * Addition of new server configuration to provide defaults for key and value formats.
+ * Addition of new server configuration to provide defaults for key format.
- * Removal of requirement for `VALUE_FORMAT` property in the `WITH` clause of CT/CS statements, where the server configuration provides a default.
  * Support for additional key column data types, where the key format supports it:
     * `DECIMAL`
     * `BOOLEAN`
  * Support of the following key formats:
+    * `KAFKA`: the current key format.
     * `DELIMITED`: single key columns as a single string value.
     * `JSON` / `JSON_SR`: single key column as an anonymous value, i.e. not within a JSON object.
     * `AVRO`: single key column as an anonymous value, i.e. not within an Avro record.